 All ingredients must be at room temperature, unless otherwise indicated.

-• 2 teaspoons lemon zest, very fine (yellow part only)
+- 2 teaspoons lemon zest, very fine (only the yellow part)

-Mediterranean glass bowls , spoon and spatula Le Creuset spoon rest , Laura Ashley kitchen apron , Laura Ashley kitchen towel and KitchenAid Artisan food processor
+Mediterranean glass bowls , spoon spatula and Le Creuset spoon rest , Laura Ashley kitchen apron , Laura Ashley tea towel and KitchenAid Artisan food processor

 Elaboration

-1. Preheat the oven (electric and airless) to 160°C and place the oven rack in the lower position.
+- Preheat the oven (electric and without air) to 160°C and place the oven rack in the lower position.

-2. Grease the inside of a round non-stick mold with a removable base of 20 cm in diameter and at least 8.5 cm in height like this "Push Pan" , cover the base with parchment paper so that it fits perfectly to its diameter and grease again on paper.
-We booked.
+- Grease the inside of a round non-stick mould with a removable base measuring 20 cm in diameter and at least 8.5 cm high, like this “Push Pan” , cover the base with greaseproof paper so that it fits perfectly to its diameter and grease the paper again.
+Set aside.

-3. For this recipe we will need the egg yolks on one side and the whites on the other, so we start by separating them when the eggs are still cold; In this way it will be much easier for the yolks not to break, since there should not be any small trace of them in the whites.
-Reserve separately (we will place the whites in a large bowl ).
+- For this recipe we will need the egg yolks on one side and the whites on the other, so we start by separating them when the eggs are still cold.
+This way it will be much easier to prevent the yolks from breaking, as there should not be any trace of them in the whites.
+We will set them aside separately (we will place the whites in a large bowl ).

-4. In a separate large bowl, sift together the pastry flour and fine cornmeal.
-We booked.
+- In another large bowl, sift together the baking flour and fine corn flour.
+Set aside.

-5. Lightly heat the milk together with the butter (I have done it in the microwave in a glass measuring jug for a few seconds on medium power, but you can use the method that is most comfortable for you), just until the butter has melted in milk.
-We also booked.
+- Lightly heat the milk together with the butter (I did this in the microwave in a glass measuring jug for a few seconds at medium power, but you can use whatever method is most convenient for you), just until the butter melts in the milk.
+Set aside.

-6. Next, place the cream cheese in a medium heatproof bowl in a bain-marie over low heat, making sure the water does not touch the bottom of the bowl, and stir with a whisk until smooth and lump-free.
+- Next, place the cream cheese in a medium heatproof bowl over a bain-marie over low heat, making sure that the water does not touch the base of the bowl, and stir with a whisk until it acquires a smooth, lump-free consistency.

-7. Then we add the yolks, one by one and without stopping stirring with the rods to prevent them from curdling.
+- Then we add the yolks, one by one and stirring constantly with the whisk to prevent them from curdling.

-8. Now add half of the superfine sugar (60gr) and continue stirring until dissolved.
+- Now we add half of the superfine sugar (60g) and continue stirring until dissolved.

-9. Next, and without ceasing to stir, gradually add the mixture of milk and butter that is still warm (no more than 50°C).
+- Next, while stirring constantly, gradually add the milk and butter mixture, which is still warm (no more than 50°C).

-10. Finally, add the lemon juice and zest, the vanilla extract and the salt and stir once more until a homogeneous mixture is obtained.
+- Finally, add the lemon juice and zest, vanilla extract and salt and stir once more until you obtain a homogeneous mixture.

-11. We then remove it from the water bath and little by little we incorporate it into the flour mixture that we had reserved, while gently combining with a silicone spatula or wooden spoon until we obtain a light dough without lumps.
-We booked.
+- We then remove it from the bain-marie and gradually add it to the reserved flour mixture, while gently mixing with a silicone spatula or wooden spoon until obtaining a light, lump-free dough.
+We set aside.

-12. With the help of some electric beaters or an electric mixer equipped with the beater accessory, we begin to assemble the egg whites that we had reserved, initially at medium speed until they start to foam.
-We then add the cream of tartar (if we are going to use it) and increase the speed slightly (it is not necessary to reach the maximum because we do not want a firm meringue).
-As soon as the meringue bubbles begin to diminish, we add the other half of the sugar (the remaining 60g), always gradually and without stopping beating until we achieve a smooth and dense consistency, but somewhat light.
+- Using an electric whisk or an electric mixer fitted with the whisk attachment, we begin to beat the reserved egg whites, initially at medium speed until they begin to foam.
+Then we add the cream of tartar (if we are going to use it) and increase the speed slightly (it is not necessary to go to the maximum because we do not want a firm meringue).
+As soon as the bubbles in the meringue begin to diminish, we add the other half of the sugar (the remaining 60g), always gradually and without stopping beating until we achieve a smooth and dense, but somewhat light consistency.

-13. Next, we add the egg whites in 3 batches to the previous cheese mixture, gently combining both and always using enveloping movements with the help of a silicone spatula until a uniform texture is obtained.
-We must avoid mixing excessively so as not to lose the volume achieved, which would result in a dense and heavy cake.
+- Next, add the beaten egg whites in 3 batches to the cheese mixture, combining both gently and always using circular movements with the help of a silicone spatula until obtaining a uniform texture.
+We must avoid over-mixing to avoid losing the volume achieved, which would result in a dense and heavy cake.

-14. Then we pour the mixture into the mold (it must be at least 2 cm from the edge; it is possible that there is some mixture left over, but it is not advisable to overfill it) and tap the base against the counter so that the surface is level. surface and the excess air bubbles that have remained inside are released.
+- Then we pour the mixture into the mould (it should be at least 2 cm from the edge; there may be some mixture left over, but we should not overfill it) and we tap the base against the counter to level the surface and release any excess air bubbles that may have remained inside.

-15. Now we place our mold inside another larger container suitable for the oven (it can be a dish or a tray with a certain depth) and fill the latter with hot water until it covers the base of the first one by at least 2 cm.
+- Now we place our mould inside another larger oven-safe container (it can be a dish or a tray with some depth) and fill the latter with hot water until it covers the base of the first by at least 2 cm.

-16. We put the entire previous set in the oven (mold + pan with hot water) and bake our Japanese cheesecake in its bain-marie for 65-70 minutes until it has grown visibly, the surface has acquired a beautiful golden hue and the center is almost set. (it will still shake a bit when moving the mold).
-We then turn off the oven and leave the cake inside with the door slightly ajar (I usually place the handle of a wooden spoon to prevent it from closing) for another 30-45 minutes until we check that the center is completely set.
-We will also see that as it cools down, the cake will lose some of the volume reached during baking.
+- We put the whole set above in the oven (mold + dish with hot water) and bake our Japanese cheesecake in a bain-marie for 65-70 minutes until it has visibly risen, the surface has acquired a nice golden hue and the centre is almost set (it will still tremble a little when you move the mould).
+We then turn off the oven and leave the cake inside with the door slightly ajar (I usually place the handle of a wooden spoon to prevent it from closing) for another 30-45 minutes until we see that the centre is completely set.
+We will also see that as it cools, the cake will lose some of the volume achieved during baking.

-17. We then remove from the oven; The first thing we will notice is that, in addition to losing some height, the cake will have shrunk slightly and will have detached itself from the sides of the mold.
-To perfectly unmold a cake or a sponge cake made in a "Push Pan" mold like the one used in this recipe, we will have to follow a series of very simple steps.
-Place the mold on a jar or similar (somewhat smaller than the inner diameter of the mold and somewhat higher) and gently press the edges of the mold downwards with both hands (the base with the tart will be on the jar; you can see the sequence below).
-Next, we cover with a wide plate and turn over the plate.
-We then remove the base of the mold and the parchment paper, cover with another plate or dish (where we plan to serve our cheesecake ) and turn again (the golden side of the surface will be visible).
-Let cool completely and refrigerate until ready to serve.
+- We then remove it from the oven.
+The first thing we will notice is that, in addition to losing some height, the cake will have shrunk slightly and will have come away from the sides of the mould on its own.
+To perfectly unmold a cake or sponge cake made in a “Push Pan” mould like the one used in this recipe, we will have to follow a series of very simple steps.
+We place the mould on a jar or similar (slightly smaller than the inside diameter of the mould and slightly higher) and press the edges of the mould gently downwards with both hands (the base with the cake will be on the jar; you can see the sequence below).
+Next, we cover it with a large plate and turn it over onto the plate.
+We then remove the base of the mould and the greaseproof paper, cover it with another plate or dish (where we plan to serve our cheesecake ) and turn it over again (the golden side of the surface will be visible).
+We let it cool completely and refrigerate until we are ready to serve it.

-18. When serving, we can sprinkle a little icing sugar as a decoration.
-To achieve a precise cut, it is advisable to use a long, smooth and well-sharpened knife .
+- When serving, you can sprinkle a little icing sugar on top for decoration.
+To achieve a precise cut, it is advisable to use a long, smooth and sharp knife .

 Grades

-• For this recipe it is not recommended to use removable molds with side closure or any other type of mold with joints on the sides.
-It is very important that we make sure that the water in the bain-marie does not come into contact with the dough at any time during baking.
+- For this recipe, it is not advisable to use springform pans with side seals or any other type of pan with joints on the sides.
+It is very important to make sure that the water from the bain-marie does not come into contact with the dough at any time during baking.

-• If we use a good non-stick pan and grease it with a light film of release spray or butter, it will not be necessary to also line the inner side with parchment paper which, on the other hand, would leave wrinkle marks on the sides of our cheesecake , which It tends to shrink as it cools.
+- If we use a good non-stick mould and grease it with a light film of release spray or butter, it will not be necessary to also line the inner side with greaseproof paper, which, on the other hand, would leave wrinkle marks on the sides of our cheesecake , which tends to shrink as it cools.

-• If it is difficult for you to find superfine sugar, you should know that doing it at home is as simple as grinding common white sugar (you can use the blender's chopping accessory, a coffee grinder, a food processor...).
-What it is about is reducing the sugar crystals so that it dissolves more easily in our doughs and meringues, thus obtaining a sublime texture.
+- If you find it difficult to find superfine sugar, you should know that making it at home is as simple as grinding ordinary white sugar (you can use the blender's chopping accessory, a coffee grinder, a food processor, etc.).
+The idea is to reduce the sugar crystals so that it dissolves more easily in our doughs and meringues, thus obtaining a sublime texture.

-• The cream of tartar is optional, but its use greatly facilitates the mounting of the whites and helps their volume to remain stable once assembled.
-It is very important to make sure that the bowl where we are going to assemble them and the rods that we use are perfectly clean and free of fat or traces of yolk.
+- Cream of tartar is optional, but its use makes whipping the egg whites much easier and helps to keep their volume stable once whipped.
+It is very important to make sure that the bowl where we are going to whip the egg whites and the whisks we use are perfectly clean and free of grease or yolk residue.

-• Sudden changes in temperature significantly affect baked cheesecakes and especially our Japanese cheesecake , so it is important to let it cool down gradually in the turned off oven .
-Otherwise, it could most likely crack or sag as it cools.
+- Sudden changes in temperature have a significant effect on baked cheesecakes, especially our Japanese cheesecake , so it is important to let it cool gradually in the oven when it is turned off .
+If you don't do this, it could very likely crack or sink when it cools.

-And now all that remains is for you to try it at home and enjoy one of the most exquisite bites, unbeatable for all cheesecake lovers.
+And now all that's left is for you to try it at home and enjoy one of the most exquisite bites, unbeatable for any cheesecake lover.

 Comments